 Especially when buying into an expensive market like in many cities in British Columbia, having a stable source of income is crucial.
 This stability will allow you to make your housing payments and save, which can really add up in such an expensive province to buy.

 As well, homeownership at times can be uncertain.
 If something is to break or go wrong in your house, having the income or savings to cover these unexpected expenses can relieve multitudes of stress.
 Especially if you're self-employed or a contract worker with a less stable income, it's crucial to put money aside into a savings account every paycheck to prepare for any surprises.
 In addition, besides just your mortgage and interest payments, expenses such as home insurance, property tax, and utilities all add up and add to your monthly housing costs.
+You can use our guide to get home insurance from Canada’s top 15 companies.

 Your Credit score is a key indicator in how creditworthy you are, and is one of the primary ways lenders assess you.
 Besides just lenders, the CMHC, who provides mortgage insurance on houses below $1,000,000, requires a credit score above 600.
 This means that if you're planning on purchasing a home below $1,000,000 and with less than 20% down, you will want to check if your credit score meets this criteria, and work on building it up if it doesn't.